-Note: Courses in the Master's in Counseling program, the Forensic Psychology program, and the General Psychology program are offered online in a 15 week semester format (winter, summer and fall).
-Chat times are required and scheduling is up to the discretion of the instructor.
-Length of the program is contingent on choice of concentration.
+Note: Length of the program is contingent on choice of concentration.
 For the Master's in Counseling program, the average length of time to complete the program is 2 1⁄2 to 3 years (taking two courses each semester).
 For the Master's in Forensic Psychology program and the Master's in Experimental Psychology program, the average length of time to complete the program is 2 years.
 For the General Psychology program, the average length of time to complete the program is 1 1⁄2 years.